AriFordsham/GHCWiki/one-shot.md

 ## Synopsis

-This proposal proposes to add a function
+This documents the magic function

 ```wiki
 GHC.Exts.oneShot :: (a -> b) -> (a -> b)
 ```

-to the library.
 Semantically, it is the identity, but in addition it tell the compiler to assume that `oneShot f` is called at most once, which allows it to optimize the code more aggressively.

 ## Motivation